chinapedia/wikipedia.abstract.en/Page/Justice.md

 Theories of retributive justice

-Justicia_Ottawa.jpg's _Justitia_ (Justice), outside Supreme Court of Canada, Ottawa, Ontario Canada]] Theories of retributive justice are concerned with punishment for wrongdoing, and need to answer three questions:
+'s _Justitia_ (Justice), outside Supreme Court of Canada, Ottawa, Ontario Canada]] Theories of retributive justice are concerned with punishment for wrongdoing, and need to answer three questions:

 1.  _why_ punish?
 2.  _who_ should be punished?